 How We Pursue Your Slip and Fall Claim

 The slip and fall statute of limitations is three years in the State of Michigan.
-This means that you must file your lawsuit within three years of the date of incident.
+This is a strict deadline and means that you must file your lawsuit within three years of the date of incident.
 If you miss this deadline, your case will be barred forever.
-There are only a few exceptions.

 Our No Fee Promise on Michigan Slip and Fall Cases